How to Identify the Basic Signs of Insider Threats to your Local Network

 - Unnecessarily copies files that aren’t a part of the job description

 - Acquisition of unexpected wealth and foreign travel

-These activities don’t immediately send red flags to coworkers or network administrators, which is why insider threats are so difficult to identify.
-These threats have a tendency to go completely unnoticed for months and by that time thousands of records can be compromised.
+These activities don’t immediately send red flags to coworkers or network administrators.
+This is why insider threats are so difficult to identify.
+These threats have a tendency to go completely unnoticed for months.
+By that time the breach is discovered, thousands of records can be compromised.

 Insider threats aren’t always malicious either.
 Some insider threats are from basic negligence when the employee accidentally installs malware on a local machine or gives up network credentials during a phishing attack.
 Both of these incidents are the most difficult for network administrators to defend against.
 Malware writers are always looking for new ways to avoid anti-malware defenses, and having legitimate credentials for remote network access does not throw up any red flags unless the attacker is in another country.

 Even though these attacks are difficult to detect, you can still find ways to defend and avoid the overwhelming data loss during an insider threat attack.
 Also, remember to use basic preventative measures, like using a blacklist.

 When an employee becomes an insider threat, some noticeable trends happen on the network.
 It’s common for them to log in at odd hours thinking that no one will physically see what they are accessing.
 You can set up logs and audit controls to verify that the employee is accessing sensitive data.
 Several benchmark audit controls are available that let you set a baseline.
 Then IT admins can determine when suspicious access happens on any files or data.

 With the right auditing and logging tools, you’ll have access to analytics that let you know when data has been accessed, by whom, and the time of day.
 This helps with overall monitoring of your data.
 This is the best way to determine if an employee is suspiciously reading data that isn’t necessary for their job description.